This is a summary of the most interesting questions and answers from the Google SEO Office Hours with John Mueller on May 7th, 2021.

 As an example, he said focusing on user clicks in a machine learning model would result in Google primarily surfacing the clickbait content.

-The follow-up question was specifically about the Page Experience update and whether Google will incorporate it to the ranking algorithm using machine learning.
+The follow-up question was specifically about Google Page Experience update and whether Google will incorporate it into the ranking algorithm using machine learning.

 Here’s what John had to say: